chaimPaneth/react-native-zoom-bridge/README.md

 #### Extra steps for iOS

+### Important

+Steps 2 to 5 are only needed for react-native versions lower then 60

+Steps 1, 6 - 8 are required for all react-native versions.

 1. In XCode, in your main project go to `General` tab, expand `Linked Frameworks and Libraries` and add the following libraries:
 * `libsqlite3.tbd`
 * `libc++.tbd`
 * `libz.1.2.5.tbd`
+* `CoreBluetooth`
+* `VideoToolbox`
+* `ReplayKit`

-1. In XCode, in your main project go to `General` tab, expand `Linked Frameworks and Libraries` and add `MobileRTC.framework`:
+2. In XCode, in your main project go to `General` tab, expand `Linked Frameworks and Libraries` and add `MobileRTC.framework`:
 * choose `Add other...`
 * navigate to `../node_modules/react-native-zoom-bridge/ios/libs`
 * choose `MobileRTC.framework`